snpptsdev/snppts/README.md

 # Add your first snippet

 To add a snippet you can fork this project, add your snippet to the [Snippets folder](https://github.com/snpptsdev/snppts/tree/master/src/Snppts/Snippets) as a class, implementing the `IAmASnippet` interface.
-If you are doing this via the GitHub editor, don't forget to add the class to the .csproj.

 The result should look something like this: